turingschool/frontend-mod-1-prework/section4/README.md

 }

-var withdrawl = new TransactionItem(150, "02/04/20", "withdrawl");
+var withdrawal = new TransactionItem(150, "02/04/20", "withdrawal");
 var deposit = new TransactionItem(200, "02/03/20", "deposit");
 console.log(deposit);
 //=> TransactionItem {amount: 200, date: "02/03/20", type: "deposit", isRecorded: false}
-console.log(withdrawl);
+console.log(withdrawal);
-//=> TransactionItem {amount: 150, date: "02/04/20", type: "withdrawl", isRecorded: false}
+//=> TransactionItem {amount: 150, date: "02/04/20", type: "withdrawal", isRecorded: false}

 deposit.record();
 console.log(deposit);
 //=> TransactionItem {amount: 200, date: "02/03/20", type: "deposit", isRecorded: true}
-console.log(withdrawl);
+console.log(withdrawal);
-//=> TransactionItem {amount: 150, date: "02/04/20", type: "withdrawl", isRecorded: false}
+//=> TransactionItem {amount: 150, date: "02/04/20", type: "withdrawal", isRecorded: false}
 ```

 The `record` method accessed the `isRecorded` property and re-assigned it.
 Note again, that it did this for the `deposit` object instance, and that object instance only.
-The `withdrawl` object instance was not changed.
+The `withdrawal` object instance was not changed.
 (Think of that car factory - this is like having a painting station and painting _one_ car red.
 The others have the potential to be painted red, but no one has given the instructions, so they are not red.)

-> 👨🏾‍💻 PAUSE here, and complete the exercises in `classMethods.js`, then `tweet.js`
+> XX 👨🏾‍💻 PAUSE here, and complete the exercises in `classMethods.js`, then `tweet.js`

 ## Exercises